top of page

 What does matter is that learners can demonstrate competency–by providing evidence of their skills and knowledge.

-Increase Motivation
+Microcredentials Increase Motivation

 Learners can easily get discouraged when they feel lost or don't know what to do next.
 Frequent feedback on smaller pieces of learning means learners to get positive recognition for each small success–and guidance when they go astray.